Gin is just flavoured vodka

 To take it further if we look at the definition of vodka we get a clear, odourless and relatively tasteless spirit that can be distilled from many different sugar sources (grain, grapes, sugar beets etc).
 By many definitions vodka is a neutral spirit.

 Let’s get even more technical.

-When you begin to look at how vodka is produced on a large commercial scale they often use wheat, rye, corn or sugar beets as the base fermentation material and then use huge industrial stills to distill all the ethanol out ending up with around relatively flavourless 96% abv: A neutral spirit.
+When you look at how vodka is produced on a large commercial scale they often use wheat, rye, corn or sugar beets as the base fermentation material (ie the sugars the yeast need to ferment into alcohol).
+Then they distill this using huge industrial stills to distill all the alcohol out ending up with around relatively flavourless 96% abv: This high strength flavourless spirit is called neutral spirit.
 This almost pure ethanol then gets on sold to various vodka brands who dilute this to drinking strength and sell to the public under their own brand with all the usual marketing tricks they use – this is the cheaper brands we’re talking about here.

 Incidentally this is also the exact same process that these same commercial ethanol manufactures use to produce the base neutral spirit they then sell to gin distillers.
 It may not be a well known fact, but most gin distilleries don’t produce their own base alcohol – they buy it in bulk from the big commercial ethanol manufacturers.
 They then redistill this base spirit with their special mix of botanicals to create their own gin.

 Given that gin distilleries buy their neutral spirit from the same commercial ethanol manufacturers that produce vodka it’s fairly safe to say conclude that all the gin distilleries are doing is flavouring vodka with various botanicals.

 So there you have it, technically gin is just flavoured vodka.

 Or is there more to the story?